Ranked: the 63 GREATEST chocolate bars of all time

 Keith Homan/Shutterstock

-Created by the Heath family in their small family-run confectionary shop in Robinson, Illinois, this tasty bar first came onto the market in the late 1920s.
+Created by the Heath family in their small, family-run confectionary shop in Robinson, Illinois, this tasty bar first launched in the late 1920s.
 The bar – featuring crunchy toffee and milk chocolate – continues to be a popular choice across the US almost a century later.
 It went on to inspire many rival bars, including Daim and Skor.
 Hershey’s took over the brand in 1996.

 <p>Grzegorz Czapski/Shutterstock</p>